AdityaSharma24-Prog/To-Do-List/README.md

 - `tasks.csv` — Stores current active tasks
 - `history.csv` — Stores deleted tasks with timestamps
 - `gui_todo.py` — Contains the entire GUI app logic
+- `to-do list.py` — Contains the base app logic
+- `test.py` — Contains the future features which later to be refined in for future versions

 ---